 Based on the analysis, there is not a significant change for the forested site in Sg Karang, showing slight increase in the area.
 However, for Raja Musa Forest Reserve, the decrease in forested area is very significant especially for Medium-High Density Forest which shows reduction of 717ha or 40%.
-Changes in Low forest is about 47% from 1998.
 There are also significant increases in the grassland/open land, which had increased by 2194ha (61.6%) and plantations which had increased to 1282ha (240% increase).
 The main difference is caused by the burning of medium -High density forest in the southern portion of raja musa and its conversion to grassland by frequent fires.
 The expansion of the oil plam plantations has taken place mainly in the northwest corner of the Sg Karang Forest Reserve - mainly through planting of grasslands and degraded areas.